Analysis | Do deficits matter anymore? Biden’s first budget signals they don’t.

 This debate about what’s ahead will also be influenced by what’s happening right now.
 These are unprecedented times.
 And no one really knows how this will play out.

 Not since the Great Depression was the economy in such a big hole as it was in the spring of 2020.
 And now, in the spring and summer of 2021, the economy is bouncing back at a rapid pace that’s unheard of.
 There were a record 8.1 million job openings in March, the Labor Department reported, and data from job-search sites indicates it could easily hit 10 million when data comes out for April and May.
 That kind of light-switch-back-on effect has never happened.
 Most recessions see much more gradual rebounds.
-Businesses are trying to adjust — including when determining what wages to pay and prices to charge.
+Businesses are trying to adjust, including when determining what wages to pay and prices to charge.

 Already April inflation has come in higher than expected.
 The widespread expectation is that prices will continue to rise this summer as there’s a rush to travel, eat at restaurants and buy products again.
 The debate is whether prices keep climbing into next year and beyond.